null Updates on Coronavirus

 Our Air Logistics teams are fully informed about the latest development of the situation, and we encourage you to reach out to your respective Kuehne+Nagel contact person for any further questions and any specific requirements regarding your airfreight shipments.

 We take this opportunity to thank our drivers, who are tirelessly collecting and delivering shipments under challenging conditions.
 We also extend our thanks to our customers and recipients of shipments who allow our drivers access to their restrooms.
 We truly appreciate those who go out of their way to help our drivers do a great job.
 By all of us working together and showing respect to each other, we jointly contribute to keeping our supply chains afloat.

-Like European overland markets, the Kuehne+Nagel network is facing less restrictions compared to previous months.
-The development on an overall European scale however is rather volatile between above average volume growth because of recovery from previous weeks, upcoming summer holidays break and impact by still existing Covid19 limitations in certain areas.
+Like European overland markets, the Kuehne+Nagel network is facing less restrictions compared to the spring period this year.
+The development on an overall European scale however is still rather volatile and impacted by still existing Covid19 limitations in certain areas.
 This can lead to some partial reroutings and small delays in selected lanes.
+The current situation at UK-borders lead to delays for all shipments from/to UK.
 The current expectations for the next weeks force us to keep the following pre-conditions in place until further notice.